Essays by Lou Markos

-“Praeparatio Evangelica: Why Christians Should Read the Pagan Classics,” The Journal: A Publication of the Society for Classical Learning, forthcoming in Fall, 2014.
+“Praeparatio Evangelica: Why Christians Should Read the Pagan Classics,” The Journal: A Publication of the Society for Classical Learning, Fall, 2014.

 Review essay of Mackenzie Mulligan’s Simon, Who is Called Peter, The City, Summer 2014.

 Review essay of Roger Lundin’s Beginning with the Word: Modern Literature and the Question of Belief, forthcoming in Christian Scholar’s Review.